ingadhoc/odoo-argentina-ee/account_ux/README.rst

 #.
 Add online payment method on journals
 #.
 Add link between payment acquirer and journals
 #.
 Fix the balance of the "journals" in the accounting table, so that it shows the value of the column "to pay" not "total" as it does until now.
 #.
-Add print invoice button on paid state.
+Add print invoice button on paid and proforma states.
 #.
 Add send email button on bank statement lines to confirm payment to customers.
 #.
 Add journal items menu item menu on reports with tree, grahp and pivot views (no debug mode required)
 #.
 Add on move lines a button to open related documents